PP4E: Updates Page

 Last revised: June 2020

 This page collects notes, updates, and examples related to the book Programming Python, 4th Edition (PP4E), to serve as supplemental resources for this book's readers.
 If this page's posts ever had a sequential ordering, it was either accidental or abandoned long ago.
 Today, items here are best accessed randomly using the topic groupings of the content lists below.

 Note that there are only a few true errata (corrections) in the last list below, all of which were fixed in early reprints.
 If you're looking for a complete corrections list, or find a new issue you wish to report, please see the publisher's errata page for this book.
 That page automatically notifies me when new posts appear, and hosts both book notes and answers to reader questions not duplicated here.

 For more book resources, be sure to also see the following external pages, some of which are newer than this page, and continue its mission:

-This book-related example, mergeall, consists of a script and GUI that synchronize directory trees, and can provide a manual alternative to cloud storage.
-Its main script reuses a number of directory-processing examples that appear in the book's systems programming part.
-This program's coverage includes code and screenshots, but grew too long for inline treatment, and was moved off page.
+[May-5-14] New book-related example: Mergeall consists of a script and GUI that synchronize directory trees, and can provide both an incremental updates tool and a manual alternative to cloud storage.
+Mergeall's main script reuses a number of directory-processing examples that appear in the book's systems programming part.
+This program's coverage includes code and screenshots, but grew too long for inline treatment here, and was moved off page.

 .../PP4E/Internet/Email/PyMailGui/altconfigs/launch_PyMailGui.pychange the 2nd-from-last line from the first of the following to the second, in order to pick up the underlying platform's path separator portably: